Optimizing Your E-Commerce Website for Christmas 2023

 - Use promo bars or pop-ups to showcase special deals

 Give yourself time to test the fresh additions to your website.
-They shouldn’t just be pretty, but functional, too.
-Ask yourself: do the promotional images lead your customers to the products they’re looking for?
-If your website decorations are random and don’t add any real value (e.g., highlighting a product on sale or leading a customer to a new product offer), consider a different strategy.
+They shouldn’t just be pretty but functional, too.
+Do the promotional images lead your customers to the products they want?

 9. Entice shoppers to buy your products online